How To Treat Brown Spots on Fiddle Leaf Fig (An Easy Guide)

 3. Prune your plant regularly.
 Pruning helps to encourage new growth and also gets rid of any dead or dying leaves that could potentially cause brown spots.

 4. Inspect your plant regularly for pests.
 Fiddle leaf figs are susceptible to mealybugs, scale, and spider mites.
-If you see any of these pests on your plant, treat them immediately.
+If you see any of these pests on your houseplants, treat them immediately.
+Spray the affected areas of the plant with insecticidal soap or neem oil, making sure to get both sides of the leaves and stems to ensure that all of the pests are eliminated.

 5. Be careful when fertilizing.
 Too much fertilizer can burn the roots of your fiddle leaf fig and cause the leaves to turn brown.
 If you fertilize, use a half-strength fertilizer and apply it every two weeks during the growing season.